mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 #### Layout Manager

-All of the portal help bubbles and help documentation and verbiage is managed from the {{% syslink "Layout Manager" "f=admin&subfunc=layout_manager&t=Layout+Manager" %}} of the {{% syslink "Control Panel" "f=layout&module=Admin&name=Home&tabmodule=admin&t=Admin" %}} .
+All of the portal help bubbles and help documentation and verbiage is managed from the *Layout Manager* of the *Control Panel*.
 To see a list of existing help bubble layouts, simply search for MIEHELP.

 ![](../patient-portal-first-time-setup-and-configuration.assets/239857ccbce689cf1d890668f9e36350.png)